 To identify methods you can instrument, expand the thread profile tree until you find a suitable method:

-- From the New Relic menu bar, select rpm.newrelic.com/apm > (select an app) > Events > Thread profiler.
+- Go to one.newrelic.com > APM > (select an app) > Events > Thread profiler.

 - Expand the thread profile tree until you find a suitable method.

 - Follow standard procedures to define and deploy custom instrumentation.

 When troubleshooting custom instrumentation for your Java agent, compare the